Learn a little more about our 2021 Editorial Residents: Sarah Ghazal Ali, Swastika Jajoo, Alysia Gonzales, and sheena d.

 Originally from India, Swastika Jajoo is currently a Master’s student in Linguistics, based out of Sendai, Japan.
 Her poetry is much like how she understands her unparalleled love for the local matcha latte and the longing for her mother’s spiced chai: an exercise in navigation.
 She won the second prize in the poetry contest organized as part of the international Glass House Poetry Festival in July 2020.
 Her work is featured or upcoming in Eunoia Review, Capsule Stories, The Wild Word, Riggwelter, Muse India, and Huffington Post, among others, and her spoken-word pieces have been featured on UnErase Poetry, one of India’s leading spoken-word content producers.
 In April 2019, she gave a TEDx talk featuring spoken-word poetry at her school, Tohoku University.
 She was also invited to perform with Rolling Stone India for Pride Month 2020.
 Her favourite things are fresh snow, old books and a traditional Japanese sweet called anmitsu.

 “I try to build conversation around gender, language, and mental health through my writing,” Swastika wrote to us.
 “Deeply interwoven with the idea of ‘otherness,’ these themes have gained fresh meaning for me after moving to Japan.
-As a queer woman and a foreigner, I am constantly afraid of taking up space.
+As a foreigner, I am constantly afraid of taking up space.
 I want to bring this platter of intercontinental loneliness, 孤独 (kodoku), अकेलापन (akelapan),” through my art that is shy, but still resolute in its seeking out.”
 It is this searing awareness, honesty of creation, and commitment to unearth the interconnectedness of our inner and outer worlds that struck us about Swastika’s work, and which we felt embodies our topic of Rebellious Joy.

 Alysia Gonzales is a writer born and raised in San Francisco.
 She is in the final year of her MFA program in Fiction at San Francisco State University.
 Being of Chicanx, Latinx, Indigenous, Filipinx, Puerto Rican, Greek, and more ancestry, her work grapples with race, class, identity, family, and ancestors.
 Her work has appeared or is forthcoming in The Ana and The Seventh Wave.
 She is a 2021 Seventh Wave Editorial Resident.
 When she is not writing or reading, she can be found hiking, jogging, sipping tea, watching film and TV, being curious, or playing with her dog.
 She is currently working on a short story collection focusing on class and race’s long reaching arms into individual lives, and a novel about indigenous culture, California mountains, climate change, and how indigenous history persists through repeated attempts at cultural erasure.